SpellarBot/learnjava/effectivejava/README_EffectiveJava.md

 * getType - like getInstance but when factory method is in different class.
 * newType - like newInstance

-### Consider a builder when having multiple constructors
+### Item 2.
+Consider a builder when faced with many constructor parameters

 **telescoping constructor** pattern works but it is hard to write client code when there are many parameters, harder still to read it.
 Example: